Livestock Farming Technology in Animal Agriculture

 (Source: Financial Times)

-Cainthus is one startup that is leading innovation in the livestock technology space.
-Cainthus is a machine vision company ID’s animals through the use of cameras and monitor their behaviors - time spent eating, drinking, and feed locations throughout the day.
-By monitoring feed delivery, they can deliver a body condition score that tells farmers real-time health statistics on their livestock such as weight, fat, and even if the animal has a limp.
-By monitoring a whole host of animal behavior, Cainthus’s technology can allow producers to have better management of their animals, thus having healthier livestock with better use of resources.
+Cainthus is one startup leading innovation in the livestock farming technology space.
+This machine vision company IDs animals through cameras and monitors their behaviors - time spent eating, drinking, and feeding locations throughout the day.
+By monitoring feed delivery, they can deliver a body condition score that tells farmers real-time health statistics on their livestock, such as weight, fat, and even if the animal has a limp.
+Tracking a host of animal behavior allows producers to have better livestock management, thus having healthier livestock with better use of resources.

 What is Animal Genomics?

-Animal genomics can be defined as the study of looking at the entire gene landscape of a living animal and how they interact with each other to influence the animal’s growth and development.
-Genomics help livestock producers understand the genetic risk of their herds and determine the future profitability of their livestock.
-By being strategic with animal selection and breeding decisions, cattle genomics allows producers to optimize profitability and yields of livestock herds.
+Animal genomics is the study of looking at the entire gene landscape of a living animal and how they interact with each other to influence the animal’s growth and development.
+Genomics helps livestock producers understand their herds' genetic risk and determine their future profitability.
+By being strategic with animal selection and breeding decisions, cattle genomics allows producers to optimize the profitability and yields of livestock herds.

 Advantages and Disadvantages of Livestock Technology

-Sensor and data technologies have huge benefits for the current livestock industry.
+Sensor and data technologies have enormous benefits for the current livestock industry.
 It can improve the productivity and welfare of livestock by detecting sick animals and intelligently recognizing room for improvement.
 Computer vision allows us to have all sorts of unbiased data that will get summarized into meaningful, actionable insights.
-Data-driven decision making leads to better, more efficient, and timely decisions that will advance the productivity of livestock herds.
+Data-driven decision-making leads to better, more efficient, and timely decisions that will advance the productivity of livestock herds.

 Livestock Farming Technology in Animal Agriculture 4